umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 10 - Asynchronous Programming.md

 The slides with solutions will be posted [here](https://github.com/umass-compsci-220/public-materials/raw/main/discussion/Lab%2010%20-%20Solutions.pdf) after the last discussion of the day.

 Download the starter code [here](https://github.com/umass-compsci-220/public-materials/raw/main/discussion/10-asynchronous-programming-RLO.zip).
 Make sure to submit this to gradescope, ask your lab leaders to help you if you are unsure of how.
-The solution file will be posted [here](https://github.com/umass-compsci-220/public-materials/raw/main/discussion/10-asynchronous-programming-RLO-solution.zip) after lab.
+The solution file will be posted [here](https://github.com/umass-compsci-220/public-materials/raw/main/discussion/10-asynchronous-programming-RLO-solution.js) after lab. <!-- Change this back to .zip for full exercise? -->

 ## Opening and working with the starter code